 Survival is at the forefront of their daily activities, as well as a set of fairly basic animal instincts.

-It was a marked shift away from previous successes towards the torrid state of affairs we’re in these days.
+It was a marked shift away from previous successes towards a move away from being a superpower.

 The British Expedition wasn’t about winning the race to the pole, it was about discovering an unknown wilderness.